joh120/Calendar_App_JS/README.md

 ensure that we make the value into a json string with JSON.stringify.

 function initButtons () determines what event will happen when we click on the next and back buttons on the top of our calender as well as all our other buttons on the calendar.
-InitButtons () also stipulates what function should be executed upon each of the button when clicked.
+InitButtons () also stipulates what function should be executed upon each of the buttons whenever clicked.